demisto/content/Packs/Bitbucket/Integrations/Bitbucket/README.md

 ### bitbucket-pull-request-comment-list
 ***
-returns a list of comments of a specific pull request.
+Returns a list of comments of a specific pull request.

 #### Base Command